umerali06/SELF-INTRODUCTION-BY-UMER-ALI/README.md

 ## 6. Current Learning Focus

 Currently, I am delving into the world of **Cloud Generative AI** at the **Presidential Initiative for Artificial Intelligence and Computing (PIAIC)** in Faisalabad.
 This cutting-edge field fascinates me, and I am excited about the potential it holds for revolutionizing the tech industry.

+## 7. Projects and Experience

+Throughout my academic career, I have undertaken several projects that have honed my **development skills**.
+These projects range from creating **responsive web applications** to developing complex algorithms.
+Each project has been a learning experience, contributing to my growth as a developer..